mussol/100-days-of-code/log.md

 ### Day 21: January 23, 2017

 Built a skeleton of my randm quote site and then tried to understand APIs: what are they, how can I find one to use for free and how to make it work (and the extra challeges of codepen).
 Taking quite some time!

+### Day 22: January 24, 2017

+Trying to find a way to still use an API for the random quote page.

+### Day 23: January 25, 2017

+Working on the random quote page.
+Really getting mad because the FCC lessons didn't explain anything compared to what I'm seeing in other people's codes.
+Yes, I kind of gave up trying to find out by myself how it works and searched for other random quote sites to see how they're built.
+I noticed, surprisingly, that most of them (in codepen) don't call an API but hardcoded the quotes in a JS object.
+Still, difficult to see how I could have coded that with the knowledge I have of JS at this point (from FCC and random search online) - impossible.

+### Day 24: February 04, 2017

+Yes, I admit I took some days off...
+The reason is rather silly, but I actually got frustrated with my random quote project.
+Couldn't make the call to the API work and I still don't know why, so I got frustrated and stopped.
+Mistake: didn't switch to something else.
+Today I'm picking up again where I left off (against the rules of the challenge, I'm aware!) with some challenges in FCC.
+Trying the beta version with renewed curriculum and seems quite more logical, at least for the first part.

+### Day 25: February 05, 2017

+Started/finished the course on how to build a website from Codecademy.
+Trying to start again easy after the break so what's better than to consolidate bases?

+### Day 26: February 06, 2017

+Following the same path as yesterday, started the Codecademy course on HTML/CSS (part I), did 4 units (42%) out of 9.
+I find that they present concepts in a cleaner way than in FCC - maybe with the new FCC curriculum that will change?
+The comments seems to point there.

+### Day 27: February 07, 2017

+Finished course on HTML/CSS from codecademy.
+Definitely liked the way they organise and present the concepts.
+The opportunity is there to see the concepts live and play with them while learning.
+It was a good move that helped me clarify and organise what I knew and also expand some concepts.

+### Day 28: February 08 2017

+Worked on reformulating the random quote webpage.
+Started by using a piece of code with the JS call to API found online, which worked where mine didn't.
+Had spent several days trying to find out how to do but I think at this point it's beyobnd my knowledge (so far only did the challenges on FCC on API and they're way not enough, I have hopes that with the new curriculum that'll improve, or maybe we are not supposed to do very well on this project yet and ressort to hardcoding the quotes).
+Eitherway, my quotes page is not perfect, but works, so I'll leave it as it is for now.

+### Day 29: February 09, 2017

+Updating github with changes.